google-deepmind/bsuite/README.md

 ## Environments

-These environments all have small observation sizes such that you should expect reasonable performance running on a CPU.
+These environments all have small observation sizes such that you should expect reasonable performance running with a small network in a single process on CPU.

 Complete descriptions of each environment and their corresponding experiments are found in the [`analysis/results.ipynb`] Jupyter notebook.